ndrean/Solid-components/_posts/2020-01-11-How-to-use-dataset.md

   `<p id=1, data-test-id = "1" data-test2= 2>  Hello </p>`

-Anything prefiexd with `data-` will be a dataset.
+Anything prefixed with `data-` will be a dataset.

 ### Create dataset